-Series D Notes will be dated March 24, 2014.
-The Series C Notes and the Series D Notes will be due and payable as to both principal and interest at maturity, March 23, 2015.
+The Series E Notes will be dated June 27, 2014.
+The Series E Notes will be due and payable as to both principal and interest at maturity, March 23, 2015.
+The Series F Notes will be dated June 27, 2014.
+The Series F Notes will be due and payable as to both principal and interest at maturity, December 5, 2014.
 The Notes will be issued in denominations of \$1,000 or any integral multiples thereof.
-Interest will be calculated on the basis of a 360-day year, consisting of twelve 30day months.
+Interest will be calculated on the basis of a 360-day year, consisting of twelve 30-day months.
 A book-entry-only transfer system will be employed evidencing ownership of the Notes with transfers of ownership on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants pursuant to rules and procedures established by DTC and its participants.
 See "Book-Entry-Only Transfer System" herein.
-The Certifying Agent, Paying Agent, Registrar and Transfer Agent will be U.S. Bank National Association, $23^{rd}$ Corporate Trust Services, 225 Asylum Street, Floor, Hartford, Connecticut bhcorporatetrust@usbank.com).
+The Certifying Agent, Paying Agent, Registrar and Transfer Agent will be U.S. Bank National Association, Corporate Trust Services, 225 Asylum Street, 23rd Floor, Hartford, Connecticut (email: bhcorporatetrust@usbank.com).
 The legal opinions on the Notes will be rendered by Hinckley, Allen & Snyder LLP and Finn Dixon & Herling LLP, in substantially the forms set forth in Appendix B to this Official Statement.